 Social Media Resources

-Facebook Ads & Facebook Marketing Mastery Guide (Paid Course) – This is a course I took on Facebook Advertising after I got my first full-time marketing job.
+Facebook Ads & Facebook Marketing Mastery Guide (Paid Course) – I took a course on Facebook Advertising after I got my first full-time marketing job.
 It’s beginner-friendly and packed with everything you need to know about Facebook Ad funnels, installing your pixel, creating your ad, and scaling your ad campaign.

 Recommended Facebook Ads Course: Funnel Consultant Society

-Hootsuite Academy (Free Course) – If you’re going to be managing a company’s social platforms and it’s content marketing, you’re most likely going to be using a management platform such as Hootsuite.
+Hootsuite Academy (Free Course) – If you’re going to manage a company’s social platforms, its content marketing, and its social media presence you’re most likely using a management platform such as Hootsuite.
 This is a free course that offers a certification.